 When you get home, annual TB testing required by schools should pick up a latent infection which could be treated (eradicated from your body) to prevent you from developing active, contagious disease later on.

-I am not aware of any specific guidelines as to when to test, but 3-6 months after you return should be enough time to have converted to a positive test in those infected.
+I am not aware of any specific guidelines as to when to test, but three to six months after you return should be enough time to have converted to a positive test in those infected.
 As long as you do not have active disease, you will not be putting others at risk.